rahathashmi/transportation_system/README.md

 * How to run the test suite
 Please run bin/rake for running of test cases.
+If you have permission issue, run chmod u+x bin/rake for MacOS

 For login: Please follow
 http://localhost:3000/oauth/token and give email, password, grant_type "password" as parameters.